7 Secrets of the ENFJ Personality Type

 2. Their People Skills Can Be Used for Good or for Evil

-ENFJs have an uncanny ability to subtly direct people into making decisions that they feel is best for the person.
-For example, an ENFJ might feel that it is necessary to nudge someone into making a decision that will help them grow.
-ENFJs aren’t interested in direct arguments.
+ENFJs aren’t interested in direct arguments or conflict.
 Instead, they use their insight into the person to come up with a solution and then convince them that it’s the right way to go.
+This is quite Machiavellian, in its own way.
 Since ENFJs are so charismatic and enthusiastic, it usually doesn’t take much effort.
 This subtle manipulation can become problematic when ENFJs push their own agenda onto others, even if it’s done with positive intentions.

 Are you an ENFJ?
 Take our free personality test ->